 Uterine fibroids (leiomyoma) are usually benign tumors that are in the smooth muscle tissue of the uterus (womb).
 Overall, these tumors are fairly common and occur in about 50% to 80% of women by the time they reach age 50.
-Uterine fibroids can be as small as a few millimeters (less than an inch) in diameter.
+Uterine fibroids (UF) can be as small as a few millimeters (less than an inch) in diameter.
 They can also be very large (grapefruit-size or larger).

 They can lead to excessive vaginal bleeding and iron-deficiency anemia.
 Leiomyomas can also increase the risk of urinary tract infections, infertility, and miscarriages.
 Uterine fibroids can cause significant fear and morbidity, and can compromise workplace performance.1 Rarely do fibroids grow exceedingly large, but when they do, they can press on vital organs and interfere with their function.
-Rarely do uterine fibroids turn cancerous.
+Seldom do uterine fibroids turn cancerous.
 Fibroids usually shrink or disappear after menopause.

 Common Possible Signs & Symptoms: